Jaureguy760/Sheriff/README.md

     │ *    gtf_file          TEXT  GTF file containing relevant gene data [default: None] [required]                                                                                                                     │
     ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
     ╭─ Options ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
     │ --t7,--t7_barcode                                                        TEXT     Target/query barcode sequence to denote t7 reads. [default: GGGAGAGTAT]                                                          │
-    │ --blacklist,--blacklist_file                                  TEXT     Bed file that species the location of blacklist regions, these generate alot of endogenuous t7 reads that can lead to slow processing time  │
+    │ --blacklist,--blacklist_file                                             TEXT     Bed file that species the location of blacklist regions, these generate alot of endogenuous t7 reads that can lead to slow       │
-    │                                                                        and false-positive edit-site calling.                                                                                                       │
+    │                                                                                   processing time and false-positive edit-site calling.                                                                            │
     │                                                                                   [default: None]                                                                                                                  │
-    │ --whitelist,--whitelist_file                                  TEXT     Bed file that species the location of whitelist regions, which are known edit sites and so will call any barcoded reads implying an edit    │
+    │ --whitelist,--whitelist_file                                             TEXT     Bed file that species the location of whitelist regions, which are known edit sites and so will call any barcoded reads implying │
-    │                                                                        site intersecting these regions as canonical edit sites.                                                                                    │
+    │                                                                                   an edit site intersecting these regions as canonical edit sites.                                                                 │
     │                                                                                   [default: None]                                                                                                                  │
     │ --kmer,--kmer_size                                    -k                 INTEGER  Size of kmers used to pattern match read barcodes to the t7 barcode. [default: 6]                                                │
     │ --edit_dist,--edist,--dist                                               INTEGER  +/- distance from edit site to be grouped as same edit. [default: 140]                                                           │
-    │ --bidirectional_inserts                                                Candidate edit site must have evidence of bi-directional donor insertion to be called as a canonical edit site.Highly recommended criteria. │
+    │ --bidirectional_inserts                                                           Candidate edit site must have evidence of bi-directional donor insertion to be called as a canonical edit site.Highly            │
+    │                                                                                   recommended criteria.                                                                                                            │
     │                                                                                   [default: True]                                                                                                                  │
-    │ --stranded_edit_dist                                          INTEGER  Maximum allowed distance between the nearest forward and reverse edit sites at a given canonical edit site to qualify as real edit.         │
+    │ --stranded_edit_dist                                                     INTEGER  Maximum allowed distance between the nearest forward and reverse edit sites at a given canonical edit site to qualify as real    │
+    │                                                                                   edit.                                                                                                                            │
     │                                                                                   [default: 15]                                                                                                                    │
     │ --edit_site_min_cells                                                    INTEGER  Minimum cells in edit site to be considered true edit. [default: 3]                                                              │
     │ --nonbc_edit_dist,--nonbc_edist,--nonbc_dist,--nonbc                     INTEGER  +/- distance from edit to mop up the non-barcoded reads. [default: 1000]                                                         │
     │ --ploidy                                                                 INTEGER  Ploidy/Number of chromosomes in the genome. [default: 2]                                                                         │
     │ --cnv,--cnv_file,--copy_number_variant_file                              TEXT     A bedGraph file that specifies copy-number-variation sites, that deviate from the ploidy number. [default: None]                 │
-    │ --blacklist_seqs                                              TEXT     Text file of sequences, with a new sequence on each line, that may be present in read soft-clip sequencescan confound t7 barcoded read      │
+    │ --blacklist_seqs                                                         TEXT     Text file of sequences, with a new sequence on each line, that may be present in read soft-clip sequencescan confound t7         │
-    │                                                                        calls.
+    │                                                                                   barcoded read calls.
 Currently only the TSO, which is a common left-over artifact.                                               │
     │                                                                                   [default: None]                                                                                                                  │
-    │ --mrna_count_mode                                             TEXT     Mode for quantifying gene expression,'all' is to count all reads associated with a gene, 'polyT' is to only count polyT reads, indicating   │
+    │ --mrna_count_mode                                                        TEXT     Mode for quantifying gene expression,'all' is to count all reads associated with a gene, 'polyT' is to only count polyT reads,   │
-    │                                                                        mature mRNA transcripts.                                                                                                                    │
+    │                                                                                   indicating mature mRNA transcripts.                                                                                              │
     │                                                                                   [default: all]                                                                                                                   │
     │ --out,--outdir,--out_dir                              -o                 TEXT     Write output files to this location.
 Defaults to Current Working Directory [default: None]                                       │
+    │ --v,--verbosity                                       -v,-verbosity      INTEGER  Verbosity levels.
+0 errors only, 1 prints processing progress, 2 prints debugging information. [default: 1]                      │
     │ --install-completion                                                              Install completion for the current shell.                                                                                        │
     │ --show-completion                                                                 Show completion for the current shell, to copy it or customize the installation.                                                 │
     │ --help                                                                            Show this message and exit.                                                                                                      │
     ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

 Example
 ------

+Expected run-time for data preparation below is ~2 minutes.

+Assumes are in the Sheriff directory.

 #### Preparing reference genome
     wget http://ftp.ensembl.org/pub/release-110/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz -O example_data/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz
     gzip -d example_data/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz

+    mamba install samtools
     samtools faidx example_data/Homo_sapiens.GRCh38.dna.primary_assembly.fa

 #### Preparing reference annotations